wbzyl/rails4-tutorial/lib/views/elasticsearch.md

 Po wymianie na nowy kodu *handle_tweet* i ponownym uruchomieniu skryptu widzimy efekty.
 To się da czytać!

+## Twitter Stream ⟿ ElasticSearch

 Teraz zabierzemy się za zapisywanie oczyszczonych statusów w ElasticSearch.
+W tym celu napiszemy skrypt w Ruby i skorzystamy z wygodnego DSL dla ElasticSearch oferowanego przez gem Tire.

+Z Twitterem możemy zestawić tylko jeden strumień (co można wyczytać w dokumentacji do API Twittera).
+Dlatego zbierzemy wszystkie statusy z interesujących nas kategorii – rails, mongodb itd. do jednego strumienia.
+Rozdzielimy je na typy, na chwilę przed zapisaniem w bazie.
+Wykorzystamy w tym celu mechanizm perkolacji.

 Co oznacza *percolation*? przenikanie, przefiltrowanie, perkolacja?
 „Let's define callback for percolation.
-Whenewer a new document is saved in the index, this block will be executed, and we will have access to matching queries in the `NosqlTweet#matches` property.
+Whenewer a new document is saved in the index, this block will be executed, and we will have access to matching queries in the `NosqlTweet#matches` property.”

-In our case, we will just print the list of matching queries.”
+Przy okazji zdefinujemy *mapping* dla statusów zapisywanych w bazie ElasticSearch.

+Co to jest *mapping*?
+„Mapping is the process of defining how a document should be mapped to the Search Engine, including its searchable characteristics such as which fields are searchable and if/how they are tokenized.”

     :::ruby create-index-percolate_nosql_tweets.rb
     # encoding: utf-8
     require 'tire'

-    # Register several queries for percolation against the nosql_tweets index.

     nosql_tweets_mapping =  {
       :properties => {